ivennajie/celcius-to-fahrenheit/README.md

 # celsius-to-fahrenheit

-I am making a Celcius to Fahrenheit converter.
+I am making a Celsius to Fahrenheit converter.

 It is a function to take the Celsius velue as an argument and return the corresponding Fahrenheit value.